mattearly/dmpower/README.md

 * Homebrew is left up to the individual.
 I try to mainly use official stuff here (unless otherwise noted) and adapting and changing it to your game style should be done at your will.

-* This tool does not teach the game or say many specifics about what each ability, magic item, or spell does, as that is just not the intention and it is more of a semi-official guideline of the wotc book's recommendations.
+* This tool does not teach the game or say many specifics about what each ability, magic item, or spell does, as that is just not the intention and it is more of a semi-official guideline of the WotC book's recommendations.
 You should be decently familiar with the rules and comfortable looking up unknown specific details to make the best use of DM-Power.
 I recommend purchasing the books and supporting the great company behind this game!

 * All dice rolls and generator randomness done with [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), arguably the best randomizer out there.